 From Queen’s Day to King’s Day

 Queen’s Day was formally held on 30 April, which honored the birth-date of Queen Juliana from 1949 up until the abdication of her daughter Queen Beatrix.
 Queen Beatrix never changed the date to her own birthday (31 January) as it fell during the winter.
-But now King’s Day honors the birthday of King Willem-Alexander, who was born on 27 April and will turn 52 years old this year.
+But now King’s Day honors the birthday of King Willem-Alexander, who was born on 27 April.

 Spotting royals on King’s Day

 Royal-spotting is an important element of King’s Day, and each year they visit a certain part of the Netherlands.
-This year Willem-Alexander and Queen Máxima will visit Amersfoort, and you can follow the entire route through the city.
-Each year, the chosen city hosts an action-packed day of events for the royals and the public.
+In 2019, Willem-Alexander and Queen Máxima visited Amersfoort, where locals could follow the entire route through the city.
+Each year, a chosen city hosts an action-packed day of events for the royals and the public.

 Free trading: King’s Day flea market